abpframework/abp/docs/en/UI/Angular/CapsLock.directive.md

-# Show Password Directive
+# Caps Lock Directive

-In password inputs,You may want to show if Caps Lock is on.
+In password inputs, You may want to show if Caps Lock is on.
 To make this even easier, you can use the `TrackCapsLockDirective` which has been exposed by the `@abp/ng.core` package.

 ## Getting Started